scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Note:** It is assumed that the voting ASes have agreed on the answers to the above questions in advance, before the signing ceremony.

-The ceremony administrator can now specify the TRC payload variables in the payload template file, and show the filled-in template on the monitor.
-When the voters have verified the data, the ceremony administrator can compute the DER encoding of the TRC data as well as the SHA256 sum of the TRC payload file.
-The ceremony administrator then distributes the TRC payload (via the data exchange device) to all voting representatives, who verify the payload's hash value.
+The Ceremony Administrator can now specify the TRC payload variables in the payload template file, and show the filled-in template on the monitor.
+When the voters have verified the data, the Ceremony Administrator can compute the DER encoding of the TRC data as well as the SHA256 sum of the TRC payload file.
+The Ceremony Administrator then distributes the TRC payload (via the data exchange device) to all voting representatives, who verify the payload's hash value.
 The voters do this by computing the hash value of the TRC payload on their machine and checking whether their value matches the one on the monitor.

 Phase 2 successfully concludes once every voting representative confirms that the contents of the TRC payload are correct.